jrolfe426/confluent-self-managed-connect/README.md

 # Confluent-self-managed-connect
-walk-through on how to set up self-managed connect via an avro schema via schema registry
+Walk-through on how to set up self-managed connect.

 ## Deploying a Self-Managed Custom Connector